 Perhaps, like many couples, your primary focus is that the two of you just want to be married, you will probably be comfortable adapting plans in whatever way you need to in order to make that work.

 Will our “on the day” suppliers be happy to be there?

 Speak to your photographer, videographer, wedding planner, musicians, and anyone else who’ll be there on the day to check they are happy with the plans.
 Most will be more than happy to be back doing what they love.
 If, however, they are shielding or needing to self-isolate, they will discuss with you whether they should refer you to a colleague or refund your deposit.
-The latest guidelines exclude those working at the wedding from the 15 person limit, so in England, you will not need to worry about your on the day suppliers taking the space of a valued guest.
+The latest guidelines exclude those working at the wedding from the numbers limit.
+So, in England, you will not need to worry about your on the day suppliers taking the space of a valued guest.